mcevoypeter/2020-aut-cs340lx/labs/19-eraser/README.md

     you can still allocate, write and read heap memory.
   - `part2-test2.c` (no error) --- simple eraser test that has one "thread" that acquires a lock, allocates memory, writes then reads memory, and releases the lock.
-Should have no error.
+Should have no error because the memory is always protected by a lock.
   - `part2-test3.c` (error) --- similar, but does the read without the lock.
 This will have an error because the we aren't tracking if state is shared.